sdsc-ordes/kg-llm-interface/README.md

 ## Installation

-This repository uses poetry for package management.
+This repository uses `uv` for package management.
 A Makefile rule is provided to install the dependencies:

 ```bash
 make install